nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

         ];
       };

-## Limitations
+# Limitations

-* The mailserver setup requires a IPv4 and IPv6 address and the mailserver should be running on a machine exclusively working as a email server.
-What you put into `hostname` is the address of the mailserver you would write into your mail client.
-This example handles two domains but users at `dune2.de` still have to use `mail.lastlog.de` as their mailserver.
+* The mailserver setup requires a IPv4 and IPv6 address and the mailserver should be running on a machine exclusively working as a email server or some manual work is required.
+This is because we bind port 80 to acquire an SSL certificate using Let's Encrypt.
+What you put into `hostname` is the domain of the mailserver.

 * No support for shell users, only virtualUsers.
 This is by intention to reduce complexity in the backend.

+* No support for storing virtualUsers in a database or anything dynamically updatable.

 # Creating virtual users

+Virtual users are given via the `nixcloud.email.users` option.
+You can provide a list of attributesets describing a user.

+    nixcloud.email.users = [
+      { name = "myuser"; domain = "mydomain.tld"; password = "{PLAIN}hello"; }
+    ];

+This creates a user `myuser@mydomain.tld` with the password `hello`.
+You should use encrypted passwords.

 Passwords are generated using `doveadm`, details are listed at [PasswordSchemes](https://wiki.dovecot.org/Authentication/PasswordSchemes).

     doveadm pw -s SHA512-CRYPT

+You should create a user that has an alias for postmaster to follow [RFC822](https://www.ietf.org/rfc/rfc822.txt).

-# Using catchall
+## Using catchall

-You can use this code:
+You can set the `catchallFor` option for a user.
+Provided a list of domains this user will catch all incoming mails on this domain that are not catched by an alias or a user.

     { name = "joshi"; domain = "example.com"; password = "{PLAIN}linuxFTW"; catchallFor = [ "example.com" ]; }

+In this example the user joshi will also get mails addressed to anything@example.com.

+You should only use each domain for which you want to set up a catchall *once*.

+## Quota

+You can set a per user quota by using the `quota` option.

+    { name = "eris"; domain = "antifa.gmbh"; password = "{PLAIN}discordia"; quota = "10G"; }

+This gives eris a quota of 10 Gigabytes.
+If you just enter a number without a suffix this is the number of bytes.
+The following suffixes can be used:

+* `b` for bytes
+* `k` for kilobytes
+* `M` for megabytes
+* `G` for gigabytes
+* `T` for terrabytes
+* `%`

+# Spamassassin

+Spamassassin is a spam filter that uses rules and machine learning to detect spam.
+It can be configured with the `services.spamassassin` config.

+Spamassassin will be enabled and configured automatically.
+If you don't want spamassassin you can use the `nixcloud.email.enableSpamassassin` option.

+    nixcloud.email.enableSpamassassin = false;

+# Greylisting

+Greylisting prevents spam by first declining your mails requiring other mail servers to resend their emails after about 10 minutes.
+Most spammers don't do this and therefor greylisting helps protect you against spam.

+Greylisting will be enabled automatically.
+If you don't want greylisting you can use the `nixcloud.email.enableGreylisting` option.

+    nixcloud.email.enableGreylisting = false;

+# ACME Let's Encrypt

+Nixcloud Email automatically acquires a let's encrypt ssl certificate for your mail server.
+This requires us to start a webserver on port 80.
+If you want a web application on the same host you should disable ACME and manually provide an SSL certificate to the mail server.

+## Providing your own SSL certificate

+Use

+    nixcloud.email.enableACME = false;

+to disable ACME.
+To provide your own certificate you should set the following options:

+    services.postfix = {
+      sslCert = "/path/to/your/certificate.pem";
+      sslKey = "/path/to/your/key.pem";
+    };
+    services.dovecot2 = {
+      sslServerCert = "/path/to/your/certificate.pem";
+      sslServerKey = "/path/to/your/key.pem";
+    };

 # Links